Area codes 212, 646, and 332: Marble Hill

 The Manhattan neighborhood of Marble Hill is located in the 718/347/929 numbering plan area (NPA), rather than the Manhattan NPA.

 Marble Hill, although administratively a part of the Borough of Manhattan, was severed from Manhattan Island by the construction of the Harlem River Ship Canal during 1895.
 The by-passed segment of the Harlem River was filled in 1914, making the community a geographic part of the Bronx.

 When the Bronx was reassigned with area code 718 in 1992, Marble Hill residents fought unsuccessfully to retain 212.
-Marble Hill's trunks are wired into the Bronx wire center, as it would have been too expensive for New York Telephone to rewire them.
+Marble Hill's trunks are wired into the Bronx wire center, and it would have been too expensive for New York Telephone to rewire them.